Contains embedded internal videos, view in browser at hmmstudio.com

 Recent updates and new updates are making Microsoft and Google more cohesive and compatible with each other and other platforms or separate developer entities.

 Gboard came pre-installed on this Android phone and often does with a lot of Android phones.
 I did not download anything other than my selections for languages etc. on initial set up configuration, all within the app.

 Microsoft has an option to sign into your Microsoft account or set up an account to access and utilize more options.
 I am just using and talking about the keyboard without signing in or setting up any account.

 I have simply downloaded from the PlayStore and set up the keyboard for use without setting up an account.
 It is quite full featured as is and very customizable.

-Both keyboards are compatible when set as a default keyboard and no conflicting problems if you use a separate secure keyboard which automatically detects and activates when needed eg. Secure site information input and passwords.
+Both keyboards are compatible when set as a default keyboard.
+No conflicting problems if you use a separate secure keyboard which automatically detects and activates when needed e.g. Secure site information input and passwords.

 The secure keyboard temporarily deactivates your default keyboard, and reverts back when it no longer detects the need for a secure keyboard.

 Standard keyboards remember what you type for text predictions, making it more intuitive with standard text input, however this is not secure when typing sensitive private information, such as passwords etc.